 Monthly Siren, Emergency Alert System Test Today

-The monthly test of the all-hazard Statewide Outdoor Warning Siren System, as well as the test of the Live Audio Broadcast segment of the Emergency Alert System, is scheduled for 11:45 a.m. today.
+The monthly test of the all-hazard Statewide Outdoor Warning Siren System, coordinated with the test of the Live Audio Broadcast segment of the Emergency Alert System, is scheduled for today, Feb.
+3, 2020 at 11:45 a.m.

 The all-hazard Outdoor Siren Warning System for Public Safety is one part of Hawai’i’s Statewide Alert & Warning System used to notify the public during emergencies.

-“If you hear this siren tone in circumstances other than a test, follow emergency information and instructions provided by official government channels,” a press release from the state read.
+“If you hear this siren tone in circumstances other than a test, follow emergency information and instructions provided by official government channels.
+This may be in the form of a local radio, television station broadcast, and/or cellular Wireless Emergency Alert,” the department of defense wrote in a press release.

 Wireless Emergency Alert delivers sound-and-text warnings to compatible mobile cellular phones.
 The Emergency Alert System & Wireless Emergency Alert’s notifications are managed by FEMA’s Integrated Public Alert and Warning System, the nation’s alert and warning infrastructure.

 Oʻahu residents in areas surrounding Campbell Industrial Park may also hear a “whooping” tone following the siren test.
 These areas include portions of Kalaeloa, Makakilo, Nanakuli, Kapolei, and Ewa Beach.
 The “whooping” tone is a test of the Hazardous Materials (HAZMAT) siren warning group that will be activated in the event of an actual HAZMAT incident requiring emergency notification of businesses, schools and residents within the vicinity of Campbell Industrial Park.
 Contact the City and County of Honolulu Department of Emergency Management at(808) 723-8960 for more information on the HAZMAT warning group siren test.